 communal rebellion against God – (TB)

 Throughout the scriptures God foreshadowed this mysterious plan through a continuing series of interwoven and ever-expanding types, shadows, stories, promises, covenants, and prophetic revelations.
 It is a story of war and peace, mystery and revelation, redemption and judgement, kings and peasants and a story for the past, present and future.
+This drama is not only unfolding in this terrestrial world but within the heavens as well.
 On occasion, the Lord lifts the curtain and allows us to perceive the angelic sparring which takes place all around us.
-My goal in the pages to follow are to present one cohesive story helping the reader understand how the myriad subplots fit together.
+My goal in the pages to follow are to present one cohesive story helping the reader understand how the myriad subplots fit together into God’s big story.

 For many years, I have witnessed believers get sidetracked in what I might call subplots of the Biblical narrative.
 Consider the tendency to elevate a pet doctrine to an unjustified position of importance while excluding other relevant truth.
 In contrast to getting stuck in subplots, very few of us are able to offer an intelligent, cogent explanation of the big picture story of God.
 Since we may not understand his overarching plan many of us are confused in understanding the subplots.
 Those subplots are intended to fit into and support the larger story line, not replace it.
 When we see the big picture it will help us make sense of the smaller pieces.